MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

     :func:`pyrid.system.update_pos.update_rb_compartments`

-The motion of an isolated rigid bead molecule j in solution can be described in terms of the Langevin equation for translational and rotational motion.
+The motion of an isolated rigid bead molecule in solution can be described in terms of the Langevin equation for translational and rotational motion.
 Note that we are always considering isolated molecules in dispersion and do not account for the hydrodynamic